philterd/philter/docs/docs/redaction/redacting_documents.md

 # Redacting Documents and Text

-Document redaction is the core capability of Philterd Data Services.
+Document redaction is the core capability of Philter.
 It involves the sophisticated process of identifying, classifying, and removing or masking sensitive information — collectively known as Personally Identifiable Information (PII) and Protected Health Information (PHI)—from your digital files.

 Our platform is engineered to handle a variety of common document formats, ensuring that your sensitive data is protected regardless of how it is stored.
 Every redaction operation is governed by a user-defined [redaction policy](policies.md) and organized within a specific [context](contexts.md).